kc137/Personal-Files/README.md

-These are the files I wrote that contains solution of different Operations Research Problems.
+These are the files I wrote that contains solved Operations Research Problems in Python.